Bipartite Fluctuations and Charge Fractionalization in Quantum Wires: Fractional Charges and Quantum Spin Chains

-\emph{{ Mott physics.---}} In Ref. \cite{fluctuationsT}, we have shown that bipartite charge fluctuations are useful to study quantum phase transitions.
-We emphasize here that the bipartite current fluctuations are also a powerful and precise tool to detect the vicinity of insulating or Mott phases associated to the decay of the logarithmic term of ${\cal F}_{\tilde{\cal J}}$ in Fig. \ref{Fig2chargesfit}.
-In the spin chain correspondence, this occurs when $U>2t$ or $K<\frac{1}{2}$ such that the interaction term proportional to $(c^{\dagger}_R c_L)^2+h.c.$ in the quantum field theory, i.e. the Sine-Gordon term $\cos(4\phi\sqrt{K})$ coming from $S_j^z S_{j+1}^z$ becomes relevant \cite{Affleck}, i.e. the mode $\phi(x)$ becomes fixed to a uniform value associated to this insulator i.e. a classical antiferromagnet in the spin language.
+In Ref. \cite{fluctuationsT}, we have shown that bipartite charge fluctuations are useful to study quantum phase transitions e.g. associated to Mott physics.
+We emphasize here that the bipartite current fluctuations are also a powerful and precise tool to detect the transition into a Mott phase associated to the decay of the logarithmic term of ${\cal F}_{\tilde{\cal J}}$ in Fig. \ref{Fig2chargesfit}.
+This occurs when $U>2t$ or $K<\frac{1}{2}$ such that the interaction term $S_j^z S_{j+1}^z$ in the spin language which is proportional to $(c^{\dagger}_R c_L)^2+h.c.$ in the quantum field theory, with the electron operators introduced in Eq. (\ref{electronoperator}), gives rise to the relevant Sine-Gordon term $\cos(4\phi\sqrt{K})$ \cite{Affleck}, i.e. the mode $\phi(x)$ becomes fixed to a uniform value associated to this insulator i.e. a classical antiferromagnet in the spin language.
 The Heisenberg spin chain corresponds to $U=2t$ i.e. $K=\frac{1}{2}$.
-Fluctuations in the charge sector remain very small for $U>2t$ \cite{SM}.
+Fluctuations in the charge sector remain very small for $U>2t$ (see Appendix \ref{AppendixA}).
 The electron Green's function decreases exponentially in space $\sim \exp-\frac{x}{\xi}$ as a result of the charge density wave formation and the linear term in the bipartite current fluctuations $\frac{x}{\xi}$ i.e. give an access to the correlation length $\xi$ or inversely the energy gap.
 A fit with inset of Fig. \ref{Fig2chargesfit} gives the estimate $\frac{\alpha}{\xi}\sim e^{\frac{U}{t}1.4533}$.